ga4gh/va-spec/docs/source/core-information-model/entities/information-entities/statement.rst

    **Legend** A class-level view of the 'associative' structure that Core-IM Statements take (as opposed to the 'hierarchical' structure of Core-IM classes).
 Italicized text under class names illustrate the kind of information each class may report in the case of a Variant Pathogenicity Statement supported by Population Allele Frequency evidence.

-In this structure, a Statement object roots a central axis, where it is linked to one or more **Evidence Lines** representing discrete arguments for or against it, and each Evidence Line may then be linked to one or more pieces of information used as evidence (i.e. **Evidence Items**) contributing to such an argument.
-Surrounding the axis are classes that describe the provenance of these core artifacts, including **Contributions** made to them by **Agents**, **Activities** performed in doing so, **Methods** that specify their creation, and **Documents** that describe them.
+In this structure, a **Statement** object roots a central axis where it is linked to one or more **Evidence Lines** representing discrete arguments for or against it, and each Evidence Line may then be linked to one or more pieces of information used to build as evidence such an argument (i.e. **Evidence Items**).
+Surrounding this Statement-EvidenceLine-EvidenceItem axis are classes that describe the provenance of these artifacts, including **Contributions** made to them by **Agents**, **Activities** performed in doing so, **Methods** that specify their creation, and **Documents** that describe them.
 This structure allows precise tracking of provenance information at the level of a Statement and each supporting Evidence Line and Item.

-A full data example illustrating the structure of a Variant Pathogenicity Statement can be found `here <https://va-ga4gh.readthedocs.io/en/latest/examples/variant-pathogenicity-statement.html>`_.
+A simple data example illustrating the structure of a Variant Pathogenicity Statement can be found `here <https://va-ga4gh.readthedocs.io/en/latest/examples/variant-pathogenicity-statement.html>`_.

 **Implementation Guidance**